privatemonkey/pxweb-scb-style/docs/start.md

 - Copy the project
 - Install the NPM packages needed
+- You might need to install "css-minify" package globally ```npm install css-minify -g``` for the build to work
 - Setup SASS
 - Do your first build

 ## Build

-´npm run build´ will build all SASS files into one CSS and move files to CSS catalog.
+´npm run build´ will build all SASS files into one CSS and move files to CSS catalog ```/css```.

-The build does not minimize the CSS

 ## Customize